Tonpa Shenrab Miwoche: Life and deeds

 Like Gautama, Tonpa Shenrab was of royal birth.
 At thirty-one, he renounced his inheritance to pursue enlightenment, embraced renunciation and austerities, and spread the doctrine of Bön.
 He eventually arrived in Zhangzhung, near Mount Kailash.

 From childhood, he displayed great abilities—teaching sciences, emanating multiple forms to aid beings, and traveling widely.
 At 16 he married, at 18 fought demons, at 20 taught in China and India, and by 26 began preaching.
 At 31 he became a monk, attained realization, and lived until age 82.

-Bönpos believe Shakyamuni’s previous life was “Prince White Banner” and that Shenrab was his teacher.
+Bönpos believe Shakyamuni's previous life was "Prince White Banner" and that Shenrab was his teacher.
 They credit him with creating Zhangzhung culture, including crafts, linguistics, medicine, astronomy, and inner Bön doctrine, and even claim he was the source of world culture and Buddhism itself.

-Tibetan Buddhists criticize such narratives as imitations of the Buddha’s life, calling Bön an “outer path”.
+Tibetan Buddhists criticize such narratives as imitations of the Buddha's life, calling Bön an "outer path".
 Today, Bön is administratively placed under the Buddhist Association of China.

-Aspects of Shenrab Miwoche
+Forms of Tonpa Shenrab

-Shenrab Miwoche is said to have three aspects or forms:
+Tonpa Shenrab Miwoche is believed to have many forms: